MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADOrganizationalUnit.md

 **Property** values that are not associated with cmdlet parameters can be set by using the *OtherAttributes* parameter.

 You must set the *Name* parameter to create a new OU.
-If you do not specify the *Path* parameter, the cmdlet creates an OU under the default NC (Naming Context) head for the domain.
+If you do not specify the *Path* parameter, the cmdlet creates an OU under the default naming context (NC) head for the domain.

 The following methods describe how to create an object by using this cmdlet.